aditi2005-byte/Trader-Sentiment-Analysis/WRITEUP.md

-# PrimeTrade Data Science Intern Project: Trader Performance vs Market Sentiment
+# PrimeTrade.ai Data Science Intern Project: Trader Performance vs Market Sentiment

 ## 1. Methodology
 To rigorously evaluate the relationship between market sentiment and trader behavior, this analysis moved beyond basic charting into statistical inference and predictive modeling.
 The workflow was structured as follows: